 In Australia, using the first fire towers to detect fires early dates back to the early 1900s.
 In those times, a fire lookout was often a tall tree with an added platform at the top and pegs or spikes were driven into the side of the tree that gave the fire watcher access to the top of it.
 Later on, the towers were originally wooden structures, but over time they were replaced with steel and concrete structures.

-In the 1930s and 1940s, the use of fire lookouts began to decline as new technologies, such as smoke detectors and radios, began to be used to detect fires.
+In the 1930s and 1940s, fire lookouts began to decline as new technologies, such as smoke detectors and radios, began to detect fires.
 In the 1970s, fire lookouts began to make a comeback as new concerns about air quality led to a renewed interest in using fire lookouts to detect fires.
 Today, fire lookouts are still used in some areas, especially during times of high danger.

 While fire towers have been originally built to help detect bushfires, over time, they have become an important part of the country’s infrastructure.
 Towers are now used for a variety of purposes, including communication, observation and even tourism.